Former Egyptian president Mursi jailed for 20 years

 The London-based human rights group called for Mursi to be retried in a civilian court "in line with international standards" or released.

-Leading Egyptian cleric Sheikh Youssef al-Qaradawi, who lives in pro-Brotherhood Qatar, criticized the ruling.
+Leading Egyptian cleric Sheikh Youssef al-Qaradawi, who lives in pro-Brotherhood Qatar, criticised the ruling.

 "The judiciary in Egypt is no longer one of the three (branches of) power.
 Instead, all the powers and the country itself are now run by the military," he said in a statement.